 "We always felt if we could get to these last two games and get some players back we would have a great chance."

-Hodgson believes England is a more accomplished side than it was in the European championship last year, and he is sure that the best is yet to come.
+Hodgson believes England are a more accomplished side than they were in the European Championship last year and he is sure that the best is yet to come.

-"I'd like to think we're a lot better, we've been working together 18 months.
-Hopefully we can get better in the months leading up to Brazil," Hodgson said.
+He added: "I'd like to think we're a lot better, we've been working together 18 months.
+Hopefully we can get better in the months leading up to Brazil."